xavierbasc/dm50/README.md

 The main features of the calculator are the following:

- - The calculator firmware supports Reverse Polish Notation (RPN).
  - Electronic schematics and designs of the boards are open source.
- - WP43, C43 and Free42 software adapted, available to be executed on the calculator.
  - Ultra low power ARM Cortex-M4.
  - 128-bit floating point precision implementation (IEEE 754-2008).
  - USBC port, connects as USB mass storage device.